ueberauth/guardian/README.md

 To authenticate the initial connect there's a couple of options.

 1. Automatically authenticate
-2. Autehtnticate with more control manually.
+2. Authenticate with more control manually.

 To automatcially authenticate `use` the Guardian.Phoenix.Socket module in your socket.